Scaruffi.com

 The central problem

-Music listeners, especially avid ones, have become increasingly overwhelmed by both the amount of new music being released and the ease of access to older music.
-In fact, more music was released on any given day in 2024 than in the whole of 1989 according to an NME study.
-For the serious music listener, wasting time listening to bad music is a primary pain point.
+Serious music listeners are drowning in music.
+More music was released on any given day in 2024 than in the whole of 1989, according to an NME study.
+Wasting time on bad music is their primary pain point.

 The claim